rakeshseal0/nse-stock-predictor/README.md

-# NSE-Stock-Predictor
+# NSE-Stock-Utils

-NSE-Stock-Predictor is a command line tool that is able to plot real time charts and different types of moving avarages graph(SMA_N, EMA) on command line.
+NSE-Stock-Utils is a command line tool that is able to plot real time charts and different types of moving avarages graph(SMA_N, EMA) on command line.

 - Plot real time NSE stock data.
 - Plot different types of moving avarages.